 Since the Besshi Copper Mine is unique among copper mines around the world in having been continuously operated by a single company (Sumitomo) throughout such a long history, museum visitors can view many important historical materials that might otherwise have been lost over the years or become scattered.

-The museum interior is divided into six exhibition corners: 1.
+The museum interior is divided into five exhibition corners: 1.
 Izumiya, which relates the history of Sumitomo; 2.
 History, an exhibit focusing on the period from the mine opening to recent mining-related businesses; 3.
 Geology, where ore samples and other items of geological interest are exhibited; 4.
-Daily Life and Customs, which depicts the everyday lives of people who worked at the mine; 5.
-Mining Techniques, an exhibit of equipment and materials used following the introduction of western mining techniques; and 6.
-Shisakajima, which tells the story of an island that overcame smoke pollution caused by copper smelting.
+Daily Life and Customs, which depicts the everyday lives of people who worked at the mine; and 5.
+Mining Techniques, an exhibit of equipment and materials used following the introduction of western mining techniques.

 Visitors to the museum can explore the mine’s fascinating historical legacy, narrated through interesting exhibits, including the first steam locomotive purchased from Germany for the mine railway, which opened in 1893, and examples of copper designated for export through the Nagasaki trade in the Edo Period.
 A model of mine roads with a total length of 700 kilometers is impressive.